calvinballing/calvinballing.github.io/_posts/2017-04-15-Post-ApocalypticLotR.md

 ## Ring Invisibility
 Bilbo potentially has help from Gandalf to pull off his famous party trick.
 [Misdirection](http://www.spring.org.uk/2008/08/psychology-of-magic-3-critical.php) is nothing new to magicians.

+## Eagles
+This theory deals rather nicely with the [Eagles Problem](https://www.youtube.com/watch?v=1yqVD0swvWU).
+There are no Giant Flying Sentient Magical Eagles.
+Gandalf tells stories about them in an effort to perpetuate the myth of magic and wizardry.
+Sam, having grown up on tales of the Eagles from Gandalf, believes in them in a way not entirely dis-similar to modern belief in angels.
+Upon destroying the one-ring, Sam sees an eagle while trying to navigate his way out of Mordor, and is inspired to try to follow it, to safety, North Star style.
+In later re-tellings, the story becomes more and more elaborate, to the point where they were carried out of Mordor by flying eagles.
+Why didn't Gandalf suggest having the eagles  dive-bomb the ring into Mount Doom?
+Because there never were any such eagles.

 Narrator
 ========